-Financial assets and liabilities at fair value through profit and loss first to eliminate or significantly reduce discrepancies in the accounting treatment of certain financial assets and liabilities.
+Financial assets and liabilities at fair value through profit and loss

 These are financial assets and liabilities held for trading purposes.
 They are booked at fair value at the balance sheet date and recognized in the balance sheet under Financial assets or liabilities at fair value through profit and loss.
 Changes in fair value are recorded in the income statement for the period as Net gains or losses on financial instruments at fair value through profit and loss.